 First, let’s talk about your brain.
 It has an amazing ability to build tolerance, scientifically called hedonic adaptation.
 It adapts to having something around consistently and stops appreciating it.
 This basically results in the excitement from the new car / smartphone / clothes that you bought quickly fading into the background after you drive it around the block a few times - after awhile, you’ll find yourself searching for the next stimulus.

-An experience by nature is more fleeting - It could be as short as a sunset, or going skydiving, which might only technically last a few minutes.
+- An employee experience by nature is more fleeting- It could be as short as a sunset, or going skydiving, which might only technically last a few minutes.
 But because they are so fleeting and infrequent, we actually tend to value them more.
-Experiences are so powerful that our minds find reasons to turn even bad experiences into positive ones by reframing them as a chance to grow, or proof of our ability to overcome adversity.
+Experiences are so powerful that our minds find reasons to turn even bad employee experiences into positive ones by reframing them as a chance to grow, or proof of our ability to overcome adversity.
 It’s why we experience nostalgia.
 Giving your employees the gift of a positive experience associates their enjoyment with your company, which increases happiness much more than a cash or gift card reward would.
-Browse Blueboard’s most popular experiential employee rewards here (5-star massage, concert tickets, or guitar lessons to name a few).
+Browse Blueboard’s most popular experiential employee rewards here (gifts for employeesinclude 5-star massage, concert tickets, or guitar lessons to name a few).

-We enjoy telling the story - We find that one of the best benefits of experiences is that they’re inherently shareable - you’ll find it’s much more interesting and comfortable to tell stories about your recent vacation, trying your hand at pottery or golf, vs. going on about your most recent shopping trip.
-Experiences also offer high social currency - i.e. a photo or video that will blow up your Instagram or Facebook feed - extremely effective and valuable with millennial and Gen Z employee segments.
+- We enjoy telling the story- We find that one of the best benefits of employee experiences is that they’re inherently shareable - you’ll find it’s much more interesting and comfortable to tell stories about your recent vacation, trying your hand at pottery or golf, vs. going on about your most recent shopping trip.
+Experiences also offer high social currency- i.e. a photo or video that will blow up your Instagram or Facebook feed - extremely effective and valuable with millennial and Gen Z employee segments.
 Wait, who is Gen Z?
-The newest generational group entering the workforce this coming June 2017, get to know them better in this blog post.
+The newest generational group entering the workforce this coming June 2017

-Experiences form our identity - Experiences position your passions and interests in social situations, helping to build your personal character and brand, (“Wow, you just tried kitesurfing, I’ve always wanted to do that!”) and sometimes expose vulnerability (“I’ve always been afraid of heights, but took the plunge and just went tandem skydiving”).
-By opening up the conversation and showing your ability to challenge yourself, grow, or discover new things, experiences become a much stronger facilitator for bonding especially when forming new relationships.
+- Employee experiences form our identity- Experiences position your passions and interests in social situations, helping to build your personal character and brand, (“Wow, you just tried kitesurfing, I’ve always wanted to do that!”) and sometimes expose vulnerability (“I’ve always been afraid of heights, but took the plunge and just went tandem skydiving”).
+By opening up the conversation and showing your ability to challenge yourself, grow, or discover new things, employee experiences become a much stronger facilitator for bonding especially when forming new relationships.